nathan-the-coder/mince/README.md

 ## Notes
 1. If the snak.py not work on linux or macos, try dos2unix.
 2. the setup.py is only usable on linux platform.
+3. Snak is different from the esolang caled snak - differences are the syntax.